nus-cs2113-AY2122S1/tp/docs/team/jmattchiam.md

 ## Project: Get Jack'd

+Get Jack'd is a Command-Line application that helps busy people manage their workouts and fitness routines quickly by typing in commands.
+It is written in Java and has about 6 kLoC.
+(6000 lines of code)

 Given below are my contributions to the project.

 - **New Feature**: Implemented the Exercise class for v1.0